Quantum4HEP/QUnfold/README.md

 ./scripts/create_distr_config.sh
 ```

 this will create a Json file into the `config` directory.
+Re-run this script every time you generate new distributions.

 ### `RooUnfold`